 Ribadeo, Galicia, Spain

 No matter how many countries I visit every year, every NYE in my life but 1 (I had a really good reason, as I was headed to Edinburgh for the Hogmanay celebrations, Loony Dook, and the Scottish Highlands) was spent in Galicia.

 And about half of them, in Ribadeo.
 My hometown and where my closest family members live.

 NYE parties are HUGE in Spain, so here you have me in the above picture.
-Trying to reflect about life and so on January, 2nd.
+Trying to reflect on life and so on January, 2nd.
 Yay!

 Andalusia road trip, Spain

-When the NYE hang over was over, we quickly moved South to warmer lands.
-From Malaga to Tarifa, Cadiz, Seville, Ronda, Granada and a few other places in between, we road tripped our way in Andalusia.
-And got TONS of amazing pictures that ended in a 5000 word article, one that got a hell of traffic since we put it together.
+When the NYE hangover was over, this travel blogger couple quickly moved South to warmer lands.
+From Malaga to Tarifa, Cadiz, Seville, Ronda, Granada, and a few other places in between, we road tripped our way in Andalusia.
+And got TONS of amazing pictures that ended in a 5000-word article, one that got a hell of traffic since we put it together.